-In the top left hand corner beginning with line one, place the name of the attorney (include state bar number) or individual representing him/herself, office address or residence address, telephone number, and e-mail address, if available.
+In the top left-hand corner beginning with line one, place the name of the attorney (include state bar number) or individual representing self, office address or residence address, telephone number, and email address, if available.
 Single space this section.
 Skip one line then add which party is filing this document.
 In the case of a petition, the individual filing the petition is known as the "Petitioner," and the party responding would be the "Respondent."

-1[name of attorney and state bar number, or name of party representing self]2[address]

-4 Attorney for [Petitioner] or In pro per [if party representing him/herself]

-Leave the upper right hand corner blank between lines 1 and 7 for the use of the Board.
+1 [name of attorney and state bar number, or name of party representing self f 2 [address] 3 [telephone number, fax number and email address, if available] 4 Attorney for [Petitioner] or in pro per [if party representing self] Leave the uppe er right-hand corner blank between lines 1 and 7 for the use of the Board.

+Title of the Court: